turingschool-examples/javascript-foundations/README.md

 ## Installation Steps

-1. Clone the repo
+1. Clone the repo using `git clone git@github.com:turingschool-examples/javascript-foundations.git`
-2. cd into the directory
+2. cd into the `javascript-foundations` directory
+3. Run the command `npm install` in your terminal
-3. Run your first test suite ```npm test test/unicorn-test.js```
+3. Run your first test suite `npm test test/unicorn-test.js` (you should see many pending tests, but none passing yet)
 4. Make the tests pass
 5. Lather, rinse, repeat through the creatures (in order), running tests and making things pass